 Here is my simple strengthening and moisturizing mist recipe to condition and lighten up your locks while helping with hair growth.
 Use it on dry hair that needs a little moisture throughout the day, or when hair is air-drying after a shower.
 You can also use it post blow dry so hair doesn’t dry out.
 I spritz it on after I apply leave-in conditioner, or if my hair is looking frizzy and needs a drink.

-DIY Strengthening, Smoothing, and Highlighting Hair Mist
+Homemade Strengthening, Smoothing, and Highlighting Hair Mist

 A look at the ingredients